rvalles/dbus_ti_link_uart_verilog/README.md

 * MIT license.
 Refer to LICENSE file.

 Tested FPGA boards
+* BlackIce Mx
+  * No UART from stm32 as it is hardcoded to 115200 and doesn't do RTS/CTS.
 * iCEstick
 * iCESugar
   * This board builtin UART through stm32 does not do RTS/CTS.